KongZ/piggy/README.md

 # Piggy

-Piggy is a tool built for supporting AWS Secret Manager with Kubernetes.
-It has abilities to mutating Pods, unseal secrets and inject into application environment.
+Piggy is a tool built for supporting AWS Secrets Manager with Kubernetes.
+It has the ability to mutate Pods, unseal secrets, and inject them into the application environment.

 ## Installation

-Current release requires AWS IRSA to provide the IAM permission to piggy for unsealing secrets.
-Before installing Piggy webhooks, you must setup the IRSA on AWS.
-Sees [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html] for complete detail of IRSA setting up.
+Current release requires AWS IRSA to provide IAM permissions to Piggy for unsealing secrets.
+Before installing Piggy Webhooks, you must setup IRSA on AWS.
+See [https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html] for complete details on setting up IRSA.
-Alternatively, you can use Terraform the setup IRSA.
-Sees [https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/irsa]
+Alternatively, you can use Terraform to setup IRSA.
+See [https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/irsa]

 The simplest IRSA Policy for Piggy webhooks